 Pay Your Employee, HMRC and Pension Provider

 You need to pay your employees, HMRC and pension provider (if applicable) from your bank account.
 Shape Payroll does not connect to your bank, you will need to make these payments manually.

 Once you have completed your pay run, pay your employees the amounts shown in the 'Pay Due' column on the payslips tab.
 You may want to download the payment file from the reports menu if your bank accepts this.

-You need to pay any tax, NI and student graduate loan deductions you have made from your employees to HMRC.
-Details of what is due each month can be found in the P32 reports under the HMRC menu.
+You need to pay any tax, NI and student loan deductions you have made from your employees to HMRC.
+Details of what is due each month can be found in the P32 reports under HMRC in the side menu.
 Money must reach HMRC by the 22nd of the month following the tax month.
 You may be able to pay quarterly if you are a small employee.
 Please review your HMRC PAYE account as you may have outstanding payments or deductions to take into consideration.
 See HMRC's documentation for full and complete guidance.
 Paying HMRC.